-A Low-carb, high (good) fAT, mODERATE PROTEIN DIET
+A Low-carb, high (good) fat, moderate protein lifestyle

 The ketogenic diet refers to a way of eating that can be described as low-carb, high good fat, and moderate protein.
-In terms of macronutrients, the standard ketogenic diet so I aim to eat 70-75% fat, 20% protein, and 5-10% carbohydrates.
+In terms of macronutrients, the standard ketogenic diet is 70-75% fat, 20% protein, and 5-10% carbohydrates.
 To make things simpler, some people focus on eating less than 20g net carbs each day.
 For me, focusing on eating low carb has been what’s necessary to stay in ketosis.

-For some, one of the goals of the ketogenic diet is getting into what is called ketosis, which is a metabolic state in which your body is burning fat for fuel.
+One of the goals of the ketogenic diet is getting into what is called ketosis.
+Ketosis is a metabolic state in which your body is burning fat for fuel.
 I consider myself to be in ketosis when my ketone levels have a reading of 0.5 mmg/l; however, I experience the most benefits on the ketogenic diet when my ketone level readings are 1.5-2.5 mmg/l.

-Since there are a ton of keto-friendly and low-carb food swaps, being keto has allowed me to eat food that tastes good without having to feel sad that I’ve completely ruined all of my hard work and progress.
-Further, once my body became used to burning fat for fuel, I could also have a non-keto meal or snack occassionally without having a huge set-back on the scale or a tough journey to get back on track.
+Since there are a ton of keto-friendly and low-carb food swaps, being on keto has allowed me to eat food that tastes good without having to feel sad that I’ve completely ruined all of my hard work and progress.
+Further, once my body became used to burning fat for fuel, I could also have a non-keto meal or snack occasionally without having a huge setback on the scale or a tough journey to get back on track.